Judith Valles

-Judith Valles (born 1933) is an American educator and former politician.
+Judith Valles (December 1933 – 21 June 2026) was an American educator and former politician.
 She was the first Hispanic mayor of San Bernardino.

 The daughter of Gonzalo and Jovita Valles, both Mexican immigrants, she was born in San Bernardino and was educated at San Bernardino High School and at San Bernardino Valley College (SBVC).
 She taught elementary school and high school while earning a BA in English from the University of Redlands.
 Valles went on to earn a master's degree in Spanish literature from the University of California, Riverside and to do doctoral work at the University of California, Los Angeles.
 She later completed a doctorate in Education at the University of Redlands.

 In 1965, she became a member of the faculty at SBVC, where she taught Spanish until 1984.
-At SBVC, Valles served as:
+At SBVC, Valles was: